Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Reference cites a secondary source rather than a primary source (Citation propagation);
     + Authors mis-numbered the references.

++ Take-home message
+  + Always cite / go back to primary sources!
+  + Assume that other authors have made errors in citing sources.

 ## Unit 5

 ### 5.1